ververica/jupyter-vvp/README.md

 This will return the HTTP response body from the back end.
 If there is a `resultsTable` object then this will be returned as a Pandas Dataframe.

-A session can be specified in the first line thus:
+A session can be specified via:

 ```
 %%flinksql mySession